languagecodec/languagecodec.github.io/index.md

 </table>

 <p>&nbsp;</p>
-6. Critias when he told this tale of the olden time, was ninety years old, I being not more than ten.<br>
+6.Critias when he told this tale of the olden time, was ninety years old, I being not more than ten.<br>
 <table>
     <tr>
         <th> GT</th>